civican/legisinfo/44-1/bills/S-17/bill_text.md

 in the Province of Newfoundland and Labrador, a judge of the Supreme Court,

-> **Explanatory Note**:
-> *This amendment reflects changes to the organization of courts made by provincial legislation (`Court of Appeal Act`, S.N.L.
-2017, c.
-C-37.002).*
-> *Existing Text*:
-> > **judge** means
-> >
-> > in the Province of Newfoundland and Labrador, a judge of the Trial Division of the Supreme Court,

 ### Section 29

   **(1)** Paragraph 745.6(3)(c) of the Act is repealed.

   **(2)** Paragraph 745.6(3)(e) of the Act is replaced by the following:

-    in relation to the Provinces of Nova Scotia, British Columbia, Prince Edward Island and **Newfoundland and Labrador**, the Chief Justice of the Supreme Court; and
+    in relation to the Provinces of Nova Scotia, British Columbia, Prince Edward Island and Newfoundland and Labrador, the Chief Justice of the Supreme Court; and

 ### Section 30

   **(1)** Paragraph 812(1)(c) of the Act is replaced by the following:

-    in the Provinces of Nova Scotia, British Columbia, Prince Edward Island and **Newfoundland and Labrador**, the Supreme Court;
+    in the Provinces of Nova Scotia, British Columbia, Prince Edward Island and Newfoundland and Labrador, the Supreme Court;

   **(2)** Paragraph 812(1)(g) of the Act is repealed.